+My first version control system (VCS) was CVS and I used it with eclipse 2.0 for programming in java.
+I found CVS quite impressive and liked it a lot.
+It was also quite reliable and moderately fast.
 Then someone at the university told us to use SVN, because it has “plenty” of advantages.
-Somehow i found SVN not bad even if the eclipse svn plugin quality was never quite good.
-However SVN matured and became powerful source control system and many many people and companies started using it.
-I think it’s the most used version control system.
+Somehow I found SVN not bad even if the eclipse svn plugin quality was never quite good.
+However, SVN matured and became a powerful source control system and many people and companies started using it.
+I think it’s the most used version control system today.

-- SVN consumesa lot of space, more than cvs local and on the server.
+- SVN consumes a lot of space, more than cvs local and on the server.

 - You need to be online if you want to commit.

-We start with installing the git-core component from linux (debian in my case) public repositories.
+We start with installing the git-core component from Linux (Debian in my case) public repositories.

 apt-get install git-core

 After executing of these commands, which takes only approx. 2 seconds. you have installed the git-core on your machine.
 So now you can test it by checking the version or common commands list